 Part of our role is to provide students the experience of managing their own health care needs for the first time.
 This education may include their learning to make and keep appointments, to follow a behavioral or medical recommendation, to refill their prescriptions on time, to provide the fullest information they feel comfortable with and to come for help before a crisis erupts.
 Trainees contribute directly to the DSA mission, of course, bringing their talent, background and tremendous clinical service to Puget Sound students.

-CHWS makes its contribution to the Division’s goals by offering primary health care, individual, couples and group psychotherapy, outreach programs, consulting, crisis intervention, wellness education and leadership development opportunities.
+CHWS makes its contribution to the Division’s goals by offering primary health care, individual, relationship and group psychotherapy, outreach programs, consulting, crisis intervention, wellness education and leadership development opportunities.

-Our staff is multi-disciplinary.
-Health Staff (Physician Assistants, Registered Nurse, Consulting Physician, Consulting Psychiatrist, and Registered Dietitian) and Psychology Staff (three Licensed Psychologists, one of which is a Substance Abuse Prevention Specialist, two Doctoral Interns, and two Practicum Counselors) work in tandem.
-Rounding-out our team is a Bookkeeper, a Medical Assistant and a Receptionist, and a crew of 14 student employees.
+Our staff is multidisciplinary.
+Health Staff (Physician Assistants, Registered Nurse, Medical Assistant, Consulting Physician, Consulting Psychiatrist, and Registered Dietitian) and Psychology Staff (3 Licensed Psychologists, a Substance Abuse Prevention Coordinator and Psychological Resident, three Doctoral Interns, and two Practicum Counselors) work in tandem.
+Rounding out our team is a Medical Receptionist, Bookkeeper/Technologist and a crew of 8 student employees.
 This merging of mental and physical health offerings enables interns to collaborate on treatment planning and outreach with medical practitioners, for a more holistic perspective of college health.

-CHWS staff are regarded particularly strong allies to the LGTBQ students on campus; members of the Psychology Staff have developed and advised student groups related to gender, sexuality, and assault prevention on campus.
-CHWS frequently receives requests for a sexual education program fondly referred to as"Banana Over Sex".
+CHWS staff are regarded particularly strong allies to the LGTBQIA students on campus; members of the Psychology Staff have developed and advised student groups related to gender, sexuality, and assault prevention on campus.
+CHWS frequently receives requests for a sexual education program fondly referred to as "Banana Over Sex".
 This is a fun multidisciplinary outreach opportunity for interns that is typically co-presented by members of the counseling staff and medical staff.

 The Psychology Staff as a group sees about 20% of the student body each year.
-A Psychology Intern could see anywhere from 80 – 100 different therapy clients during the training year, depending upon how they manage the number of sessions they offer each client and how many brief or crisis contacts they happen upon as they cover the clinic’s walk-in hours.
+A Psychology Intern could see anywhere from 80 – 100 different therapy clients during the training year, depending upon how they manage the number of sessions they offer each client and how many brief or crisis contacts they happen upon as they cover the clinic’s Recommendation and Referral hours.
 This will naturally vary by the theoretical orientation and developmental needs of each intern, as well as by the severity of the clinical presentations they have on their caseload.
-CHWS has no session limit, and we encourage interns (and ourselves) to make the length of treatment match the therapeutic need.
+CHWS has no session limit, but we typically see clients every 2 weeks, thus long term weekly counseling is not what we offer our students.
 We are “well-utilized” (very busy) during most of the academic year, so we do remain attuned to when we might reasonably terminate therapy with each client, but we do not have an arbitrary upper limit.
 Psychology Interns will find that they do have a few clients they treat through most of the year, but also need to be adept at quickly establishing rapport and assessing needs at intake, as they will have just a few contacts with some clients, too.

 About 60% of Puget Sound students are female and 40% male, as is common in liberal arts settings.
-Students of color present at CHWS in proportion to their numbers on campus, which is considered very positive, since nationally students of color typically utilize psychological services in numbers smaller than their presence on campus.
+Students of color present at CHWS in proportion to their numbers on campus.
+We are reaching out to minoritized students with more intention.
+This includes outreach events, tabling and offering an intercultural support group.

-Clients are most often being treated for both an Axis I diagnosis and a DSM V-code.
+Clients are most often being treated for moderate levels of distress and psychopathology.
 In our opinion this is an exceptional opportunity for trainees to deepen clinical effectiveness, as clients are neither too compromised to engage in “talk therapy” nor too high-functioning to change as a result of it.
-GAF (Axis V) scores for most of our clients fall between 35 -75.
 Because both clinical and developmental issues are most often at play with our clients, an intern’s ability to perceive relational and developmental issues is quite important.

-The most frequent issues students present with are depressive disorders (major depression, dysthymia), anxiety disorders (generalized anxiety, PTSD, social phobia, panic disorder, OCD), attention deficit/hyperactivity disorder, eating disorders, substance use, adjustment disorders, bipolar disorders (cyclothymia, bipolar affective disorder) and V-codes such as bereavement, sexual trauma recovery, cultural/religious/sexual identity problems or parent-child relational problems.
-We work with students on characterological issues that may be holding them back (both treatment for personality disorders and work on clusters of features that do not reach the diagnostic threshold) but it’s relatively rare for the primary diagnosis here to be on Axis II.
+The most frequent issues students present with are depressive disorders (major depression, pervasive depressive disorder), anxiety disorders (generalized anxiety, social phobia, panic disorder), trauma and stress related disorders (PTSD, adjustment disorders), attention deficit/hyperactivity disorder, eating disorders, substance use disorders, bipolar disorders, and developmental concerns such as bereavement, sexual trauma recovery, cultural/religious/sexual identity problems or relational problems.
+We work with students on characterological issues that may be holding them back but it’s relatively rare for the primary diagnosis here to be a personality disorder.

 As is true for most university counseling centers, presentations range in severity from “access to a new insight or behavior” to a suicide attempt or psychotic episode.
 Client needs range in chronicity from response to a recent loss to coping with long-standing mental health concerns.
 It makes sense then that the number of sessions ranges from a single consultation to extended treatment with some case management.